SynixeContractors/Documents/specialists/medical/medic.md

 ### Saline

 Saline is used to raise the Blood Pressure of a patient as well as stabilize a patient.
-It comes in these amounts; 250 Milliliters, 500 Milliliters, and 1000 Milliliters.
-For reference, an uninjured person has around 6 liters of blood in the body and 1 liter is equal to 1 thousand Milliliters.
-The minimal amount of saline needed to get someone up is 5.1 liters or “lost some blood” status.
+It comes in these amounts; 250ml, 500ml, and 1000ml.
+For reference, the average person has a baseline around 6000 ml.
+The minimal amount of blood needed for someone to wake up is 5100ml or “lost some blood” status.

 ### Injectors and Pain Killers